deanrobertcook/Conversational-Flow/examples/cafe.md

 * Is skim milk okay?

 ### Handle missing ingredients
-* I'm sorry, we don't have any whole-grain bread left.
-Is white okay?
+* I'm sorry, we don't have any ... left.
+Is ... okay?

 ### Order on behalf of someone else
+* Are you paying for both?
 * I'll also pay for my friends here
 * What would you like
 * He'll also take a coffee/sandwich